nus-cs2113-AY2122S2/ip/docs/README.md

 ### Feature - Finding a task
 Finds all task from the list of task that matches the given keyword.

 *The KEYWORD refers to the search parameter.
-If the keyword is part of any task's description, it would return part as the result.
+If the keyword is part of any task's description, it would return the task.
-The keyword is case sensitive*
+Note that the keyword is case sensitive*
 - Format: `find KEYWORD`
 - Example: find book